pypy/pypy.org/posts/2022/07/toy-optimizer-virtuals.rst

 Other objects are equivalently **not virtual**, for example those that have existed before we enter the current code block.

-The most obvious problem that we need to fix now is the assumption that every allocation can be removed.
+The first problem that we need to fix is the assumption that every allocation can be removed.
 So far we only looked at small programs where every allocation could be removed, or equivalently, where every object is virtual.
 A program that creates virtual objects, stores into and loads from them, and